luisdiogo2071317/azure-docs.pt-pt/articles/migrate/contoso-migration-infrastructure.md

 #### <a name="create-matching-security-groups-on-premises"></a>Criar correspondente segurança grupos no local

-1. Em seu diretório de Active Directory no local, a Contoso configurar grupos de segurança com nomes que correspondem aos nomes dos grupos de recursos do Azure.
+1. Em seu diretório de Active Directory no local, a Contoso configura grupos de segurança com nomes que correspondem aos nomes dos grupos de recursos do Azure.

     ![Grupos de segurança do AD no local](./media/contoso-migration-infrastructure/on-prem-ad.png)